 Siena - 32

 Your Tuscany trip also features Siena (UNESCO site), where a medieval air lingers amidst the twisting streets of warm, brown brick.
 Strolling Siena’s narrow maze of cobblestone walkways is an amazing architectural journey.
 The whole city of Siena, built around the Piazza del Campo, was devised as a work of art that blends into the surrounding landscape.
 You’ll have a beautiful ride that will take you into Siena via the Crete senesi landscape.
 Crete senesi are literally “Senese clays,” and the distinctive grey coloration of the soil gives the landscape an appearance often described as lunar.
 With Siena in sight, you must stop to admire the spectacular countryside with the town as the backdrop.
 Once in Siena, we take a walking tour with a local guide to learn about this special place and its obsession with the “palio.”
-Dinner at a fine restaurant will be the perfect farewell to Tuscany.
+Dinner at an authentic trattoria will be the perfect farewell to Tuscany.

 • Two professional tour guides throughout the program